 - 1. The collection or use of any native wildlife from within Maine for personal, scientific or educational purposes as provided within 12 M.R.S. and department rule chapter 6; or - 2.
 The personal possession of any reptile, amphibian or invertebrate that is native to Maine and captured in Maine and is not listed by the department as threatened or endangered or of special concern.
-Possession limits for each species are provided within 12 M.R.S. §12152. - 3.
-The harvest of amphibians or nonmarine invertebrates for the purpose of export, sale or commercial purposes as provided within 12 M.R.S. §12159 and §12161 and as provided within department rule chapter 26; or
+Possession limits for each species are provided within 12 M.R.S. § 12152. - 2.
+The harvest of amphibians or nonmarine invertebrates for the purpose of export, sale or commercial purposes as provided within 12 M.R.S. §12159 and §12161 and as provided within department rule chapter 26; or - 3.
+The possession, propagation, and exhibition of fish which can be found within 12 M.R.S and as provided with department rule chapter 2; or - 4.
+The release of captive, raised, or imported wild animals or wild birds into the wild as provided within 12 M.R.S. §12156; or

-- 4. The possession, propagation, and exhibition of fish which can be found within 12 M.R.S and as provided with department rule chapter 2; or - 5.
-The release of captive, raised, or imported wild animals or wild birds into the wild as provided within 12 M.R.S. §12156; or - 6.
-Importation permits issued to operators of commercial shooting areas specific to mallard ducks, quail, chukar partridge and Hungarian quail, which can be found within 12 M.R.S. §12102; - 7.
-The importation, capture or possession of raptors for hunting as provided within 12 M.R.S. §11159 and department rule chapter 4; or - 8.
-Savannah cats that are an F4 or higher generation; or - 9.
-The importation or possession of dead wildlife or wildlife parts that are legally possessed; or - 10.
+- 5. Importation permits specific to pheasants, which can be found within 12 M.R.S. §12158; or - 6.
+Importation permits issued to operators of commercial shooting areas specific to mallard ducks, quail, chukar partridge and Hungarian quail, which can be found within 12 M.R.S. §12102; - 5.
+The importation, capture or possession of raptors for hunting as provided within 12 M.R.S. §11159 and department rule chapter 4; or - 6.
+Savannah cats that are an F4 or higher generation; or - 7.
+Any domestically raised, hybridized or genetically altered wildlife specifically held for agricultural production pursuant to 7 M.R.S.; or - 8.
+The importation or possession of dead wildlife or wildlife parts that are legally possessed; or - 9.
 The hunting or possession of wildlife within commercial large game shooting areas as provided within Title 7 M.R.S. §1342-A.